The Coloured Progressive Matrices Test (CPM): Essential Tips for Your 2025 Exam

 The test consists of 36 questions divided into three sections: Set A, Set Ab, and Set B, with each set progressively increasing in difficulty.
 What distinguishes the coloured progressive matrices test is its use of coloured patterns to visually engage participants, while the final questions in Set B are presented in black and white to challenge those with higher reasoning abilities.

-Enhance your skills for Raven's Progressive Matrices Test with expert practice tools!
+Enhance your skills for Raven's SPM & APM with expert practice tools!

 Access proven tools with JobTestPrep and prepare with confidence.

-Here are Five Tips to Ace the Raven's Coloured Progressive Matrices (CPM):
+Here are Five Tips to Ace the Coloured Progressive Matrices Test:

 1. Practice Visual Puzzles: Familiarize yourself with visual pattern recognition puzzles.
 The more you practice, the quicker you’ll get at identifying logical patterns and missing elements, which is key to succeeding on Raven's Coloured Progressive Matrices.